foreverLoveWisdom/foreverLoveWisdom/README.md

 > There is no large codebase in any language that has zero accidental complexity.
 There are awkward bugfixes.
 There are workarounds.
 There are mitigations.
 > There are many many reasons why the code which is useful won't be pure and beautiful.

-> Changeability is the only design metric that matters; code that's easy to change is well-designed
+> Changeability is the only design metric that matters; code that's easy to change is well-designed 🛠️🔄🎨

 > Like many human endeavors, design is part art, part engineering, and part guesswork and experimentation.
-Discipline, hard work, inspiration, and sound technique all play their parts
+Discipline, hard work, inspiration, and sound technique all play their parts 🎨🧑‍💻🔬🧪

 > Mak­ing even a sim­ple change to a mono­lith­ic code­base is pret­ty hard because you must under­stand the entire thing very well.
-Mak­ing changes to small­er, well-defined mod­ules is much easier.
+Mak­ing changes to small­er, well-defined mod­ules is much easier 💡💻🤔

- > Do what you feel in your heart to be right – for you’ll be criticized anyway.
+ > Do what you feel in your heart to be right – for you’ll be criticized anyway 💖🙏🗣️

 [Exercism Profile](https://exercism.org/profiles/foreverLoveWisdom)